 The Holiday variety is another story.
 Right now it's mid-January and the fruit is still as hard as a rock.

-Unfortunately the 2020 fruit set is much leaner, and I'm taking this seriously.
-I don't think the problem is related to pollinators as there was a constant buzz around the flowers.
-I think it has to do with plant nutrition.
-The trees have been in the greenhouse for six years now and the only amendments I've applied are in the form of compost.
+Unfortunately the 2020 fruit set is leaner, and I'm taking this seriously.
+I suspect the problem isn't related to pollinators as there was a constant buzz around the flowers.
+I suspect it has to do with plant nutrition.
+The trees have been in the greenhouse for six years now.
+Initial soil tests indicated that I had a bank of mineral nutrients in the soil, enhanced by 25 years of occasional hydroponic nutrient leaks.
+Up to now the only amendments I've applied are in the form of compost.

 One of the books that has inspired a lot of thought and action is 'For the Love of Soil' by Nicole Masters.
 She's an agro-ecologist with an amazing depth of knowledge and experience in regenerative agriculture.

 Next time I write I'll get into what I'm doing in the greenhouse to boost the health of the trees.
 Hopefully this spring the trees will be ready for successful pollination and a heavy fruit set.